 Basically, it’s a city inside the wall, where school, government office, churches, other buildings and apartments reside and become the capital of the Spanish East Indies for 3 centuries or so.

 Before, the city is secular, as in, the Church has more power here than the government body (i.e, if the pastors don’t like you, you’ll find your self shot in the head and left in Pasig river for the fishes).
-The measurement of the city starts from Saint Agustin Church as 0 Km, and around the Church, the city is in tight grid street system.

 But anyway, the first Fort built in 1571 is made with logs and earth but is destroyed and built in stone between 1589 and 1592.
 The Spaniard military headquarters is damaged mostly during 1945 after several earthquake, attacks,war and occupation by the British and later the Japanese, but some walls are restored and carved back from the mountain ashes.